 How often do oyu try something new?
-What prevents us from trying something new?
+What prevents us from doing this frequently?
 Are our friends guilty of constantly visiting the same old restaurants and bars?
 Do we not check out the new sport because no one wants to visit the rehearsal training with us?
-Do we not dare to travel this one country that others say is dangerous, even though they have never been themselves?
+Do we not dare to travel this one country, that others say is dangerous, even though they have never been?
 Who can I blame, if I seldom expand my own horizons?
-This is probably only one person´s fault.
+I am quite sure, this is probably one person´s fault only.

-“Man is a creature of habit!”, you hear often.
-Is that really so and what makes us?
-Thinking of thousands of years ago, man could not possibly have been a habit animal.
-It was about survival, no matter how and where.
-Hard to imagine that at that time only berries were collected on certain bushes, where one felt comfortable.
+“Man is a creature of habit!”, the German says.
+Is that really so and why?
+Thinking of thousands of years ago, man could not have been a creature of habit.
+The times were about survival, no matter how and where.
+Hard to imagine, that only berries were collected on certain bushes, where one felt comfortable.
 We probably had to explore undiscovered areas and search for new ways to feed.
-Where is the curiosity of that time?
-What did she cost us and can/ do we want it back or have we maybe never been curious and hunger alone has driven us into new regions?
-Where then come the countless inventions between the cultivation of fire and check cards large calculating machines from?
+But where did this curiosity go and do we want it back?
+Have we maybe never been curious and hunger alone has driven us into new regions?
+Then: Where do the countless inventions between the cultivation of fire and check cards large calculating machines come from?
 Curiosity must have been there.
-You can still recognize it by our children, who need curiosity to learn.
-But when do we give up our childish curiosity and, above all, why?
+You can still recognize it by your children, who use curiosity to learn.
+Once again: when do we give up our childish curiosity and, above all, why?
 She helped us as we grew up, so why should she not be helpful later?

-If you like your life in these paths, keep it up.
+If you like your life this way, keep it up.
 If not, get out of your usual environment and/ or do something you’ve never done before.
 Maybe it will be fun after all.
 Einstein has published a well-known quote: “Constantly doing the same and expecting different results is the definition of insanity.”
-So, how much madness do you have?
+So, how much insanity do you have?

-The last part of “Living consciously” was about being happy.
-To try something new is a big part of this.
+The last part of “Conscious Living” was about being happy.
+To try something new is a big part of this, I think.
 After all, you never know whether the initially ridiculed sport/ hobby is not exactly right for you.
-So who knows what you might miss, when you skip the chance to check out something unknown.
+Who knows, what you might miss, when you skip the chance to check out something unknown.
 However, this also involves establishing contact with other people and exchanging views.
-The worst thing that can happen is that you break off prematurely and know that the person or activity is not right for you.
+The worst thing that can happen is that you abort prematurely and know that the person or activity is not right for you.
 Then, after all, you have gained a new experience and have a new story in stock.
 In the best case, you have found a new hobby or new friends.
 Ultimately, you and a slightly adjusted mindset can only win.

 The comfort zone is the area in your life, that feels familiar and that you are sure you have all the necessary abilities for.
 You are acting sovereign, self-confident and follow your habits.
-Roughly speaking, when you feel comfortable and safe, you are in your comfort zone.
-You quickly realize that you leave it, when you come up with excuses to not do something (no money, no time).
+You quickly realize that you leave this zone, when you come up with excuses to not do something (no money, no time).
 At the same time, one often encounters fears that are perceived either consciously or unconsciously, depending on the individual: the fear of talking to people, fear of heights, relational anxiety, fear of failure, etc. By leaving our usual environment, we face these fears, improve our knowledge and abilities and get to know ourselves better.
-Often you only notice when you have started something, that you have the skills and abilities to finish it.
-So what are the arguments against starting and how long will it take, to disprove them?
+Often you only notice when you start something, that you have the skills and abilities to finish it.
+So what are your arguments against starting and how long will it take, to disprove them?

-Many people are simply afraid of the unknown.
-For self-imposed reasons, they feel so comfortable in their familiar surroundings, that they can not imagine the fun outside of their borders.
+Many people are afraid of the unknown.
+For self-imposed reasons, they feel so comfortable in their familiar surroundings, that they can not imagine the fun outside of their boundaries.
 With this post, I´d like to arouse the desire to plunge into new experiences with joy.
-No matter what, at least it’s good for a funny story.
+No matter what, it’s at least good for a funny story.
 So…you can win only.